The Simonsbath Festival 2014 has now finished

 A message from Phyllida Lloyd - Simonsbath Festival Patron

 A huge amount of will is required to keep community venues alive and humming and nothing puts more vigour back into them than a festival.
 The transforming effect of unfamiliar music, songs or stories in a familiar place can be electric and once again the Simonsbath Festival is welcoming a huge range of talents on to Exmoor.

 In addition to some unmissable sounding world music - gypsy, Latin American, Hot Club jazz and Swing – there are outstanding classical talents and the essential evenings of downright silliness.
 Great storytellers - from the nation's Lord Douglas Hurd to our very own Paddy King-Fretts, together with other local talents of all kinds - will hopefully provoke some people to muse upon whether they themselves might have a story to tell.

 Since a night at the theatre in our capital now requires a small mortgage to be taken out, this really does look like six weeks of small miracle stimulation.
 Here's to it!

 Simonsbath Festival 2014

-During the six-week festival period there will be lots more on, including jazz, guided walks and family activities, ending on Friday June 20 with a family and community concert at St Luke’s featuring top folk musician James Findlay and with songs from local schools.
+The Festival ended on Friday June 20 with a family and community concert at St Luke’s featuring top folk musician James Findlay and with songs from local schools.